Identifying English Learners

 Step 2: Ohio English Language Proficiency Screener (OELPS)

-Districts and schools that are recipients of Title I funds are required to initially and annually notify the parents and guardians of each student who has been identified as an English learner.
+Districts and schools that receive Title I funds must notify the parents and guardians of each student identified as an English learner both upon their initial identification and annually.

-Per the requirements in ESEA sections 1112 (e)(3)(A) and (B), each school that uses funds under either Every Student Succeeds Act Title I or Title III to supplement its language instruction educational program (LIEP) must provide a parent of an English learner (EL) with notification that outlines their child’s identification as an EL and placement in the language instruction educational program.
+Per ESEA requirements, each school that uses funds under either Every Student Succeeds Act Title I or Title III to supplement its language instruction educational program (LIEP) must provide parents and guardians of English learners (ELs) with notification that outlines their child’s identification as an EL and placement in the language instruction educational program.
 The ESEA requires that this notification be provided no later than 30 calendar days after their enrollment or within the first two weeks of placement in an LIEP for a student who enrolls after the start of the school year.

-To support providing meaningful communications to parents and families, templates for the notification letter of EL identification are provided in multiple languages below.
-For languages not represented, please see the additional guidance and resources that are provided for translation of the parent notification letter to other languages.
+To support schools and districts in providing meaningful communications to parents and families, templates for the initial identification notification, the continuing identification notification, and the notification to decline English learner programming are available in multiple languages below.
+For languages not represented, access the web version of the parent or guardian notification letter available for translation using online or third-party services.

 School and District Considerations

-Examples of when the U.S. Department of Education has identified compliance issues in the areas of EL student identification include when school districts:
+The U.S. Department of Education has identified compliance issues related to the identification of EL students in instances where school districts: